Boarding (transport): Boarding patterns and efficiency

 Computer simulations indicate that the outside-in and reverse-pyramid patterns should be fastest, followed by block and random, followed by back-to-front and rotating zone.
 American Airlines found in a two-year study that randomized boarding was faster than outside-in.
 Despite this, most North American airlines use the back-to-front pattern.

 Another proposed method to speed boarding is to have passengers sort themselves by row and seat while still standing in the waiting area.

 Television series MythBusters examined various boarding techniques in their 2014 episode "Plane Boarding" and found the standard back-to-front system to be the slowest among the tested.

+At the gate, the term "gate lice" has been applied to passengers who cluster around the boarding area prior to their designated time to board.

 Pre-boarding

 As the process of controlling and verifying boarding passes and identity documents takes non-negligible amounts of time and as some airlines aim to reduce turnaround times, the process of "pre boarding" is increasingly employed.
 In this process, passengers enter a separate area after having their boarding pass inspected before the plane is ready to be boarded and once actual boarding commences passengers simply enter the plane.